 DescriptionMeant to Bee™ Queen Nectarine hummingbird mint (Agastache) rules the garden with its prolific blooms in summer.
 Peachy flowers bloom with soft pink calyxes, creating spikes of flowers with a two-tone effect.
 The calyxes keep their color even after the flowers fade for added interest.
 Pollinators find them irresistible, and we do too.

 The mint-like foliage of hummingbird mint is also highly fragrant and adds a pleasant aroma to the garden.
 The foliage has a minty, spicy scent that is particularly noticeable when the leaves are brushed against or crushed.
 These native perennials are drought-tolerant and thrive in full sun, making them an excellent choice for those who want a low-maintenance landscape without frequent watering.
 Since they are resistant to diseases and pests (like deer and rabbits), gardeners can enjoy their beauty without worry!DetailsBotanical name: Agastache 'Queen Nectarine' Patent #: USPPAF Common name: Hummingbird mint Zone: 5 - 9 Sun exposure: Sun (> 6 hours sun) Height x width: 3' x 3' Flower color: Peach Foliage color: Green Season of interest: Summer to early fall Bloom time: Features:Proven winners, heat tolerant, fragrant, dry soils, drought tolerant, container plants, best sellers, best for beginners Uses: Edging, flower gardens, wildlife gardens, container planting, cottage gardens, pollinator gardensHow To GrowSoil: Thrives in any well-draining, even dry, soil.
 Light: Needs full sun to thrive.
 Water: Enjoys average to low soil moisture, will not tolerate prolonged wet or soggy conditions.
-Spacing: 2 to 3 feet apart Fertilizing: Not required or recommended.
+Spacing: 32 - 36 inches apart Fertilizing: Not required or recommended.
 Overly fertile soils or conditions result in floppy growth.
 Winterizing: No special winter requirements; dry conditions in winter are preferred and foliage can be left standing.
 Maintenance & pruning: Clean up old foliage in late winter or early spring.